Irréversible: Plot

 "Time reveals everything" ("Le temps révèle tout").

-— In the Straight Cut, this message—which still appears at the end of the film—differs from the original.
+— In the Straight Cut, this variant message appears at the end of the film.

 Alex and Marcus, a young couple, wake up together and discuss their relationship, as well as an upcoming party, while in the nude.
-Marcus voices concern about Alex's ex Pierre also being invited because he "stole his girl", to which Alex responds that he did not steal anything, because she is not an object and it was all her decision.
+Marcus voices concern about Alex's ex, Pierre, also being invited because he "stole his girl", to which Alex responds that he did not steal anything, because she is not an object and it was all her decision.
 Alex reveals she had a dream of herself standing in a red tunnel that breaks in two.
 The two talk about a potential pregnancy and Marcus expresses hope in one before Alex takes a pregnancy test, the result of which is never shown, but she seems particularly pleased with.

 On a public train, Pierre, Alex's ex who is also invited to the party, constantly bickers with Alex over his inability to satisfy her during their relationship, while Marcus shows no interest in their squabble.
 Alex explains to Pierre that he always focused too much on her, and a sexual partner can feel and is aroused by their partner's pleasure.
 At the party, Marcus gets drunk and takes cocaine, much to Alex's disapproval.
 She leaves the party, asking Pierre to look after Marcus.
 Alex descends into a red pedestrian underpass on her way back to the train when she notices a transgender prostitute getting attacked by a man.
 He immediately turns his attention to Alex, anally raping her before savagely beating her into unconsciousness.